Travel Oregon has released their own unique version of The Oregon Trail game, and we’re pretty excited about it.

 For camping along the Oregon Coast, we recommend…

 “Humbug was great, it is between two mountains so protected from the ocean winds with a creek and short walk to the beach.
 The facilities were nice and camp sites clean.
 The best part though is the short walk to the beach.” — The Dyrt camper Ryan R.Camp Here

+The Oregon Trail definitely didn’t bring you through any vineyards, but you have that chance now!
 The Willamette Valley is Oregon’s beloved wine region.
 The area specializes in pinot noir, as well as covered bridges and bike paths, making for an idyllic destination not far from Portland.
 Get your wine on and then find a place to camp for the night!

 For camping in the Willamette Valley, we recommend…

 “If you like disc golf this is definitely the place to go, huge sprawling shaded course is very inviting and everyone who was playing looked like they were having a good time.
 Great destination for lazy bike rides, miles of paved low incline trails.
 Plus as well, they have a bike tools available as well, a work station for light repairs.” — The Dyrt camper Aria R.Camp Here

 Phew!
 According to the Travel Oregon: The Game, you survived a couple flat tires and an over-caffeinated passenger, but otherwise it was a great trip along a different, but equally exciting Oregon Trail.